Tsuyoshi Domoto: Solo musical career

 Domoto once again changed his solo project name in 2009 to Tsuyoshi (剛紫) and simultaneously released a single and an album on his birthday, April 10.
 In the same year, he released another single, "Rain", on September 9, which topped the Oricon Single Weekly Charts.
-Domoto also announced his collaboration with the hat brand CA4LA.
-Known as the fashion leader with unique style, Domoto was chosen by famous sports brand Adidas Originals to be the image character for its new campaign BE Originals which start on February 12, 2010.

 On April 6, 2011, Domoto released his ninth single, "Eni o Yuite", which was recorded at shrines believed to have connections to Nara's entertainment and music industries.
 Another single, "Niji no Uta", was released in September 2011.

-On June 28, 2017, it was revealed that Domoto would be hospitalized for one week after experiencing sudden deafness, otherwise known as sudden sensorineural hearing loss.
-Due to this, he was unable to attend TV Tokyo's “Ongakusai 2017” broadcast on the same date with bandmate Koichi.
-He was released the following week and was instructed to continue outpatient recovery.
 He returned to the stage after a 4-month hiatus, participating in the music festival "TV Asahi Dream Festival 2017" with Koichi on the 29th of October.

 Domoto, once again changing his name to Endrecheri, released a new full-length studio album titled "Naralien" on August 14, 2019.
 The album featured lead track "4 10 cake (Hot Cake) and brand new songs “FUNK TRON”, “Heki”, and “PURPLE FIRE”.
 Remakes of his older songs “Believe in intuition…” & “NIPPON” were also included.
 The album was released in three versions.
 Limited Edition A included a DVD containing the music video for the Album's lead track “4 10 cake (Hot cake)” and footage from ENDRECHERI's performance at SUMMER SONIC 2018, while the Limited Edition B is packaged with a second DVD which includes an hour-long video centering around Tsuyoshi and his band members.
 The album charted #1 on the Oricon weekly Albums chart.

-In the video for the album's lead track "4 10 cake (Hot Cake)" Domoto is seen singing and dancing with various different dancers including Japanese Choreographer Riehata.
+In the video for "4 10 cake (Hot Cake)", Domoto is seen singing and dancing with various different dancers including Japanese Choreographer Riehata.